CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/overview.md

 - 95XNNNNNN

 Where:
-310, 320, 95 - prefix
+310, 320, 95 - Prefix
-X - a number of digits after which there should be a decimal comma (counting from the end) N - digits
+X - Number of digits after which there should be a decimal comma (counting from the end) N - digits

 Examples: